The Power of Place at the Social Justice Curriculum Fair

 Numbers and Narratives: Teaching Central America

-Tamayka Morant, principal of Bruce Monroe School in DC, introduced participants to the innovative Identify, Interrogate, Critique, and Amplify protocol, designed to deepen students' critical consciousness in the math classroom.
+Tamyka Morant, assistant principal of Bruce-Monroe Elementary School at Park View in D.C., introduced participants to the innovative Identify, Interrogate, Critique, and Amplify protocol, designed to deepen students‘ critical consciousness in the math classroom.
 The workshop focused on how math can be a powerful tool for exploring number identity, representation, and critical topics in Central America.
 Morant shared how her curriculum integrates math skills with lessons on history, nature, culture, identity, and colonialism.
 For instance, students learn about Belize’s coral reefs and animal life, which often leads to discussions on environmental justice, or they study the Garifuna population in Belize to understand the impact of British colonialism and language diversity.

 Precedented: Deportations on Trial Lesson